Dissociation: The Disconnection That Once Protected You

 • An adult who experienced emotional neglect may continue to “leave” their body during conflict or vulnerability.

+What protected you then might be keeping you from living fully now.
 Everyone dissociates from time to time, like getting in the car to drive to the shops and not recollecting any of the journey.
 Most of the world dissociates through the use of their phone, hours can be lost in social media or watching Netflix.
 But, persistent dissociation is often rooted in unresolved trauma.

 While dissociation may have once been lifesaving, and sometimes for trauma survivors can still be a useful tool - living in a chronic state of disconnection can make it difficult to: